breiti/ajax-thumbnail-rebuild/readme.txt

 Upload the plugin to your blog, activate it, done.
 You can then rebuild all thumbnails in the tools section (Tools -> Rebuild Thumbnails).

 == Changelog ==

+= 1.09 =

+* NEW: Checkboxes can be activated by clicking on text.

 = 1.08 =